Cerazette contraceptive pill available to buy online from Dr Fox pharmacy.

 - They have had no problems with Cerazette in the last year.

-- They have had a face-to-face pill check-up for their contraceptive pill in the last year.
+- They have had a face-to-face pill check-up for their contraceptive pill in the last year with their GP surgery.

 Patient information leaflet - Cerazette contraceptive pill